Britney Spears Flaunts Figure On Instagram, Fans Voice Their Concern

 As reported by The Inquisitr, fans shared similar sentiments when Brittany debuted her darker tresses on Wednesday.

 “Girl, ya look tired.
-Take off the makeup and get some rest…” stated a commenter.
+Take off the makeup and get some rest,” stated a commenter.

 “We are very concerned about you,” expressed a fan.

-“I am really, really worried about you sis, been a fan from the beginning…” said another.
+“I am really, really worried about you sis, been a fan from the beginning,” said another.

 Britney’s dedicated followers seemed to be making reference to the alleged altercation between her father, Jamie, and her 13-year-old son, Sean Preston.
-A source told People that the reported incident occurred on August 24 at Jamie’s place of residency.
+A source told People that the reported incident occurred on August 24 at Jamie’s place of residence.
 Both Britney and her younger son, Jayden James, 12, were also present.

 The insider claimed that Jamie became incensed after his grandson refused to come out of a locked room.
-He reportedly proceeded to break the door down which terrified both of his grandsons.
+He reportedly proceeded to break the door down, which terrified both of his grandsons.
 The source stated that Britney was equally upset over the situation and removed her sons from the home.

 The singer’s ex husband, Kevin Federline, filed a police report a day after the alleged fight.
 Due to the situation, both Sean and Jayden were granted a restraining order against Jamie.

-Kevin’s attorney, Mark Vincent Kaplan, told People that Britney is allowed to have supervised visits were her sons.
+Kevin’s attorney, Mark Vincent Kaplan, told People that Britney is allowed to have supervised visits with her sons.
 He also confided that his client has 90 percent of custodial rights.